AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 # Component Migration API

 Use the Component Migration APIs to migrate components, including segments, calculated metrics, and date ranges in Analytics to data views in Customer Journey Anaytics.
-You can also migrate dimensions and metrics to CJA data views if you have already mapped them with the Dimension Mapping APIs or the Metric Mapping APIs.
+You can also migrate dimensions and metrics to CJA data views if you have already mapped them with the Dimensions mappings APIs or Metrics mappings APIs.

 ## Component Migration services